People to inform

 - Local offices of British Gas, Electricity, British Telecom, Royal Mail deliveries, local newsagent

-- If the deceased was receiving Housing Benefit and or Council Tax Benefit, the local council; also if the deceased was living in rented property the landlord
+- If the deceased was receiving Housing Benefit and or Council Tax Reduction, the local council; also if the deceased was living in rented property the landlord

 - Electoral services, you can do so using the contact electoral services form